TomiTom1234/GhostVOD-Stremio-Addon/README.md

 If you manage one or multiple remote media playlists or personal video servers, you probably hate having to switch to a clunky third-party player just to watch a movie.
 Stremio is the ultimate media center, so why not bring your personal remote VODs directly into it, fully cleaned and organized alongside your Debrid links?

-GhostVOD is a smart, stateless engine that acts as a bridge between your custom data providers and Stremio.
+GhostVOD is a lightweight, privacy-focused cloud engine that acts as a bridge between your custom data providers and Stremio.
 It completely ignores linear live feeds and focuses strictly on VOD (Movies & Series).

-## 🔥 Key Features (Updated for v2.0.7)
+## 🔥 Key Features (Updated for v2.0.8)

+🔀 Advanced Content Sorting: Take full control of your library's layout directly from the configuration portal.
+You can now sort your catalogs by Newest Added, Oldest Added, Alphabetically (A-Z), or strictly keep the Provider's Default order.

+🎯 Ultra-Precise Search Accuracy: We've completely overhauled the search and matching algorithms.
+The engine now uses strict title extraction, successfully bypassing provider prefixes and complex subtitles.
+This significantly improves accuracy and almost entirely eliminates false positives.

 📂 **Smart Native Episode Support:** Intelligently parses and renders real TV series seasons and episodes directly inside the interface, instead of stacking them unorganized in the source list.